ansys/actions/doc/source/migrations/index.rst

   This is useful when you want to hide the vulnerabilities from the logs, but still want to fail the action if vulnerabilities are found.
 - Avoid creating issues by default if vulnerabilities are found in the ``ansys/actions/check-vulnerabilities`` action.
 - Create a changelog fragment file for each pull request using ``towncrier`` in the ``ansys/actions/doc-changelog`` action.
+- Vulnerability advisories can now be uploaded to the PyAnsys Dashboard using the ``ansys/actions/check-vulnerabilities`` action by setting the ``pyansys-dashboard-upload`` input to ``true``, together with the necessary credentials.

 **Breaking changes:**